Sameer-Ahamed-T/Calculator/README.md

    ```

 ## 📞 Contact
-Created by Hemanth.
+Created by Sameer Ahamed.
 Feel free to reach out for collaboration or enhancements!

 ---